telerik/ajax-docs/controls/scheduler/customizing-the-advanced-form/using-the-advanced-templates.md

 ---
 title: Using the Advanced Templates
-page_title: Using the Advanced Templates | UI for ASP.NET AJAX Documentation
+page_title: Using the Advanced Templates | RadScheduler for ASP.NET AJAX Documentation
 description: Using the Advanced Templates
 slug: scheduler/customizing-the-advanced-form/using-the-advanced-templates
 tags: using,the,advanced,templates